• Skip to primary navigation

 • Raisins: Raisins or sultanas can be used in equal measure here and are traditional so are recommended to be included, unless you hate them, then you do you!

-• Creating the indent in your pastry: A flat bottomed glass will help you create a nice indent into your pastries.
+• Creating the indent in your pastry: A flat bottomed glass will help you create a nice high edgeย in your pastries.

-• Filling flavor options: Whilst there are two authentic Czech jams used here, you can choose from a range of options, such as fruit jams like strawberry, poppy seed.
-Whilst this recipe focuses on sweet fillings, you can even make these with cheese, sausage, or even jalapeno.
+• Filling flavor options: Whilst there are two authentic Czech jams used here, you can choose from a range of options, such as fruit jams like plum, strawberry, apricot, or even a poppyseed filling.
+Whilst this recipe focuses on traditional sweet fillings, you can even make these with savory filling such as cheese, sausage, or even jalapeno.

 Adapted from several sources